Nearly every year, two things increase: your Social Security benefit, and your Medicare Part B premium.

 Otherwise, your Medicare premium is going to increase to whatever it has been set for the new year.

-2. Individuals who are classified as high income and subject to the income-related monthly adjustment amount.
+2. Individuals who are classified as high income and subject to the income-related monthly adjustment amount (IRMAA).

 This is also known as IRMAA.
 IRMAA is based on a two-year lag and modified adjusted gross income.
 And thankfully, we are seeing these thresholds for the IRMAA increase again, in response to inflation.

-For 2020, that threshold is $87,000 for single individuals and $174,000 for those who are married filing jointly.
-This means that if your 2020 income were to surpass that threshold amount, you would not be protected by the hold harmless provision in 2022.
+For 2023, that threshold is $97,000 for single individuals and $194,000 for those who are married and filing jointly.
+Keep in mind, there is a two year lag so this income level is based on your 2021 income.
+If that income surpassed that threshold amount, you would not be protected by the hold harmless provision in 2023.

 If you’re one of the people who are not covered by the Hold Harmless agreement, pay attention to this.